mhulsman/ibidas/docs/tutorial_example2.rst

     >>> yeastract = Get.yeast.yeastract()

-Next to the transcription factor data, we need the location of all genes on the chromosomes.
+Next to this transcription factor data, we also need the location of all genes on the chromosomes.
 This information can be found in the ``SGD_features.tab``, which can be obtained from yeastgenome.org.

 Unfortunately, similar to yeastract, also this file comes without fieldnames, so we specify those through the type::